yui-tan/pyPromptChecker/docs/description.md

   - The display name in the first column is the same as the filename if freshly output from the script.
   - But there is no issue to  edit it according to your preference.
-  - The each of value must be comma-separated and the values must not be enclosed in quotation marks.
+  - Each of value must be comma-separated and the values must not be enclosed in quotation marks.
   - The script uses the first and second columns for searching.
   - Therefore, you can delete columns from the third onward or add something in columns from the sixth onward without any issues.